Scubapro Regulator Aussie Divers Phuket

 Without a doubt, the highest consumers of air I have seen over the years, all move way too much in the water.

-I have a simply saying; “the more you move the oxygen your body needs, the only way you can get that oxygen is to breath and the more you breath the more air you use.
-The more air you breath the shorter the dive.
+I have a simple saying; “the more you move, the more oxygen your body needs”, the only way you can get that oxygen is to breathe, and the more you breathe the more air you use.
+The more air you breathe the shorter the dive.

 More moving = more oxygen required = more breathing = a shorter dive